At what point should you stop waiting and waiting and finally get a suspicious looking mole checked by a dermatologist?

 But let’s be more specific.
 What do you need to see?
 Does any of your history play into this?

 • “You tan frequently or have a history of dedicated tanning, then you know you might have melanoma if you find a new mole that appears to be growing,” says Dr. Janet Prystowsky, board certified dermatologist in New York, NY, with 30+ years’ experience.

 • “You are over 50, and have a family history of skin cancer, then you know you might have melanoma if you have a bleeding mole,” continues Dr. Prystowsky.

-• “Your dermatologist pointed it out at the last exam,” says Estee Williams, MD, board-certified medical, cosmetic and surgical dermatologist who treats adult and pediatric patients.
-She is assistant clinical professor in dermatology at Mount Sinai Medical Center.
+• “Your dermatologist pointed it out at the last exam,” says Estee Williams, MD, a board certified medical, cosmetic and surgical dermatologist and assistant clinical professor in dermatology at Mount Sinai Medical Center.

 • “You’re at higher risk of melanoma than the average person – history of melanoma in you or your family; red hair; many blistering sunburns,” adds Dr. Williams.

 • Someone else (partner, dentist, hair stylist) says, “Have you always had this mole back here?” and you think, “Where did THAT come from?”